milkymap/pulsar-mcp/README.md

 *Multiple architectural iterations • Real-world agent deployments • Extensive testing across diverse MCP ecosystems*

-Pulsar emerged from solving actual problems in production agent systems where traditional approaches failed.
+OmniMCP emerged from solving actual problems in production agent systems where traditional approaches failed.
 Every feature—from semantic routing to background execution to content offloading—was battle-tested against the challenges of scaling MCP ecosystems beyond toy examples.

-We hope Pulsar will be useful to the community in building more capable and efficient agent systems.
+We hope OmniMCP will be useful to the community in building more capable and efficient agent systems.

 </div>